-'Though it break my heart to hear, say again the bitter words.
-From Derry, against Cromwell, he marched to measure swords: But the weapon of the Sacsanach met him on his way, And he died at Cloch Uachtar, [78] upon St. Leonard's day.
+"Though it break my heart to hear, say again the bitter words.
+From Derry, against Cromwell, he marched to measure swords: But the weapon of the Sassanach met him on his way.
+And he died at Cloch Uachtar, upon St. Leonard's day.

-'Wail, wail ye for the Mighty One!
-Wail, wail ye for the Dead!
-Quench the hearth, and hold the breath-with ashes strew the head.
-How tenderly we loved him!
+"Wail, wail ye for the Mighty One.
+Wail, wail ye for the Dead, Quench the hearth, and hold the breath-with ashes strew the head.
+How tenderly we loved him.
 How deeply we deplore!
-Holy Saviour! but to think we shall never see him more.
+Holy Saviour! but to think we shall never see him more!

-'Sagest in the council was he, kindest in the hall!

-Sure we never won a battle-'twas Eoghan won them all.

-Had he lived-had he lived-our dear country had been free;

-But he's dead, but he's dead, and 'tis slaves we'll ever be.
+"Sagest in the council was he, kindest in the hall, Sure we never won a battle-'twas Eoghan won them all.
+Had he lived-had he lived-our dear country had been free: 15 But he's dead, but he's dead, and 'tis slaves we'll ever be.

-'O'Farrell and Clanrickarde, Preston and Red Hugh, Audley and MacMahon, ye are valiant, wise, and true; But-what, what are ye all to our darling who is gone?
-The Rudder of our Ship was he, our Castle's corner stone!
+"O'Farrell and Clanricarde, Preston and Red Hugh, Audley and MacMahon-ye valiant, wise and true: But-what are ye all to our darling who is gone?
+The Rudder of our Ship was he, our Castle's corner stone.

-'Wail, wail him through the Island!
+"Wail, wail him through the Island!
 Weep, weep for our pride!
-Would that on the battle-field our gallant chief had died!
-Weep the Victor of Beann-bhorbh[79]-weep him, young men and old; Weep for him, ye women-your Beautiful lies cold!
+Would that on the battlefield our gallant chief had died!
+Weep the Victor of Beinn Burb-weep him, young and old: Weep for him, ye women-your beautiful lies cold!

-'We thought you would not die-we were sure you would not go, And leave us in our utmost need to Cromwell's cruel blow-Sheep without a shepherd, when the snow shuts out the sky-Oh! why did you leave us, Eoghan?
+"We thought you would not die-we were sure you would not go, And leave us in our utmost need to Cromwell's cruel blow- Sheep without a shepherd, when the snow shuts out the sky- O! why did you leave us, Eoghan?
 Why did you die?

-'Soft as woman's was your voice, O'Neill! bright was your eye, Oh! why did you leave us, Eoghan?
+"Soft as woman's was your voice, O'Neill! bright was your eye, O! why did you leave us, Eoghan?
 Why did you die?
-Your troubles are all over, you're at rest with God on high, But we're slaves, and we're orphans, Eoghan! -why didst thou die?'
+Your troubles are all over, you're at rest with God on high, But we're slaves, and we're orphans, Eoghan!-why did you die?"